kirian-cressey/Ivy-Reporting-Utility/README.txt

 Total Chats: The sum of all bot interactions that include one or more messages to the bot and last for more than zero seconds.

-Total Messages: The sum of all messages sent to the bot from users.
-Used to determine accuracy rate in Accuracy Rate column.
+Total Messages from Users: The sum of all messages sent to the bot from users.

 Total Button Use: Total number of times users clicked a button to interact with bot.
 May be multiple button pushes per chat interaction.